Design system guide

 What to include in your design system

-This guide is broken down by each of the key aspects your design system should include, along with how to get started using your current assets and how to effectively share your design system with your organization.
+This guide is broken down by each of the key aspects your design system should include and how to effectively share your design system within your organization.

 Define the goals of your design system

 Design systems usually solve these four basic problems.
-You can pick one, two, three, or all four as your goals, but be specific on how they would apply to your organization and email marketing.
+You can pick one, two, three, or all four as your goals, but be specific on how they would apply to your organization and design process.

 Align your team

 There are two ways to rollout a design system.
 Incrementally, or with a large-scale redesign.
-Unless there's a need to redesign your emails, you should go with an incremental rollout.
+Unless there's a need to redesign your campaigns, you should go with an incremental rollout.

-Release small pieces of the design system at a time by first documenting design patterns from your current emails.
+Release small pieces of the design system at a time by first documenting design patterns from your current emails and landing pages.
 This allows you to test your components in a real context.
 You can then start with common problems, like defining consistent headline options.
 Start building and using an initial version of your system early as you continue to find patterns.

 • Organize a team that could help with gathering assets - this also helps develop a shared understanding of how to measure quality components